k3jph/k3jph.github.io/honors/grand-duchy-of-westarctica.md

 > For devotion to Westarctica

-{% include figure.html image="JHoward-Westarctica-KtS.jpg" width="95%"
+{% include figure.html image="honors/jhoward-kts.jpg" width="95%" border=true
 cap="Letters Pattent for the Knight of the Snowflake" alt="Letters Pattent for the Knight of the Snowflake" %}